All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Prerequisites (.pdf).

 The Pharmacy College Admissions Test (PCAT) is a required exam for admission to UH College of Pharmacy.
 Students should take the PCAT during September of the year before they want to start pharmacy school or earlier and have PCAT send their scores directly to PharmCAS.

-UPDATE: For the 2018 application cycle, the February 2018 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
+For the 2019 application cycle, the February 2019 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 There is no minimum PCAT score, although a composite score of 50% or better is preferred.
 In addition, it is recommended that students score in the 60% or above range in the science subtests of the PCAT (i.e. Biological Processes, Chemical Processes, Quantitative Reasoning).
 The average composite PCAT score for the 2017 entering Pharm.D. class was 81%.